mjrusso/scoot/README.md

 * Scoot runs on MacOS 11 (Big Sur), and 12 (Monterey).

 * Scoot is an AppKit app, written in Swift.
-(There's still [some][carbon-events] [Carbon][carbon-accessibility] in here, too!)
+(There's still some Carbon in here, too!
+[Yes][carbon-events], [really][carbon-accessibility].)

-* Scoot complements mouse-related accessibility tools that ship as part of MacOS, such as [Mouse Keys][mouse-keys] and other [accessibility shortcuts][mac-accessibility-shortcuts], in addition to mouse emulation provided via keyboard firmware like [QMK][qmk-mouse-keys].
+* Scoot complements mouse-related accessibility tools that ship as part of MacOS, such as [Mouse Keys][mouse-keys] and other [accessibility shortcuts][mac-accessibility-shortcuts], in addition to mouse emulation provided via keyboard firmware ([QMK][qmk-mouse-keys], for example).

 ## Usage

 To activate Scoot in the **element-based navigation mode**, use the ⇧⌘J global keyboard shortcut.
 Alternatively, to activate Scoot in the **grid-based navigation mode**, use the ⇧⌘K global keyboard shortcut.
+And for **freestyle mode**, use the ⇧⌘L global keyboard shortcut.

-(As long as Scoot is running, either hotkey will bring the app to the foreground, and activate the requested navigation mode.)
+(As long as Scoot is running, any of these hotkeys will bring the app to the foreground, and activate the requested mode.)

 When Scoot is in the foreground:

 * You can jump directly to a cell (a UI element, or a location in the grid, depending on the active navigation mode).
 Each cell is marked with a label (e.g. “aaa”, “aas”, “aad”); type the characters, one letter at a time, and, as soon as a complete sequence is entered, the mouse cursor will move directly to the center of the corresponding cell.
 (This approach, including the use of a char-based decision tree, is heavily inspired by [avy][avy].)
   * If you make a mistake while entering a label, hit the escape key (⎋) to cancel and start over.
 (Alternatively, you can type ⌘. or C-G.)
+  * This feature is not available in freestyle mode, which does not present any special UI, or otherwise offer any navigation assistance via a char-based decision tree.

 * You can _also_ move the cursor via the standard Mac keyboard shortcuts for [moving the insertion point][mac-keyboard-shortcuts-text].
 (This means that keyboard shortcuts intended for navigating around in a document have been re-purposed to control movement on a 2-dimensional grid.
 Some liberties have been taken with this mapping; hopefully you find these keybindings intuitive.)
+This feature works in _all_ modes (element-based, grid-based, and freestyle).
     * The equivalent standard Emacs keybindings should also work out-of-the-box, if you have them configured system-wide (for example, via [Karabiner-Elements][karabiner-elements] [[complex modification][karabiner-elements-emacs-mod]], or by augmenting the [system defaults][emacs-keyboard-shortcuts-osx] [[DefaultKeyBinding.dict][defaultkeybinding.dict], [Cocoa Text System][cocoa-text-system], [Text System Defaults and Key Bindings][apple-dev-text-system]]).
+    * The equivalent vi bindings are also (optionally) available; see [keybindings](#keybindings) for details.

 * You can click with the left mouse button (at the current cursor location) by hitting the Return (↵) key.